Because women reinvest 90% of their earnings in their families, unlocking potential for women and girls starts a ripple effect in entire communities.

 With social awareness and investment, you will help move women and girls into self-sufficiency and on to community involvement and leadership.
 You can unlock their potential, and in turn, the potential of our communities.

-Since 2004, the Aurora Foundation has distributed nearly $500,000 in grants that have made a difference to thousands of women and girls in our region.
+Since 2004, the Aurora Foundation has distributed over $760,000 in grants that have made a difference to thousands of women and girls in our region.
 You can make a difference, too, with your contribution.